PackagePages/LaravelPackage.com/docs/12-mail.md

 ```

 ## Testing Mailing
-To test that e-mailing works and the mail actually contains all the right information, [Laravel's Mail facade](https://laravel.com/docs/6.x/mocking#mail-fake) offers a built-in `fake()` method which makes it easy to swap the *real* mailer for a mock in our tests.
+To test that e-mailing works and the mail actually contains all the right information, [Laravel's Mail facade](https://laravel.com/docs/mocking#mail-fake) offers a built-in `fake()` method which makes it easy to swap the *real* mailer for a mock in our tests.

 To demonstrate how to test our e-mail, create a new `WelcomeMailTest` in the `tests/unit` directory.
 Next, in the test:

 * Switch the Mail implementation for a mock using `Mail::fake()`.
-*  New up a `Post` using our factory (see section [Models and Migrations](#08-models-and-migrations)).
+* Create a `Post` using our factory (see section [Models and Migrations](#08-models-and-migrations)).
 * Assert that at this stage, no e-mails are sent using `assertNothingSent()`.
 * Send a new `WelcomeMail` mailable, passing in the `Post` model.
 * Assert that the e-mail was sent and contains the correct `Post` model using `assertSent()`.